astromatt/book-dev/docker/network.rst

 Bridge
 ------
 * https://docs.docker.com/network/bridge/
-* are best when you need multiple containers to communicate on the same Docker host
+* Best when you need multiple containers to communicate on the same Docker host

 Host
 ----
-* are best when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated
+* Best when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated

 Overlay
 -------
-* are best when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services
+* Best when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services

 Macvlan
 -------
-* are best when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address
+* Best when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address